X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Motivating Examples

 \subsection{Postage Stamp Problem}

-Consider the question: \emph{``Using precise 20 stamps of denominations {1, 5}, what is the smallest number of {5}-cent stamps required to form every integer amount from 1 to 100?''}
+Consider another question: \emph{``Using X2 stamps of denominations {1, 5}, what is the smallest number of {5}-cent stamps required to form every integer amount from 1 to X1?''}

-\paragraph{Autoformalization.} Given a natural-language stamp-coverage problem, the autoformalizer extracts an executable constraint system and an explicit structure summary.
-For two denominations $\{x_1, x_2\}$, it introduces decision variables $\texttt{cnt}[i]$ denoting how many stamps of each denomination are available, and enforces \emph{coverage} by requiring that every target amount admits a feasible sub-multiset.
-The resulting formal modeling Z3~\cite{de2008z3} encoding is:
+\paragraph{Autoformalization.} The autoformalizer and the parameterizer conduct the same transformation.
+For two denominations $\{d_1,d_2\}$, it introduces decision variables $\texttt{cnt}[i]$ denoting how many stamps of denomination $d_i$ are available, and $\texttt{use}[t][i]$ denoting how many stamps of denomination $d_i$ are used to form the target amount $t$.
+It enforces \emph{coverage} by requiring that every target amount admits a feasible sub-multiset of the available stamps.
+The pseudo code is:

-\paragraph{Formal probe calibration.} We represent each probe instance by a denomination vector $b=[b_1,\dots,b_m]$ and a coverage range $[c_1,c_2]$.
-The unknown inventory is $\texttt{cnt}[i]\in\mathbb{Z}_{\ge 0}$, and the total number of stamps is $N=\sum_i \texttt{cnt}[i]$.
-Coverage is enforced by existential \emph{sub-collection} variables $\texttt{use}[t][i]$ for each amount $t$, with $0\le \texttt{use}[t][i]\le \texttt{cnt}[i]$ and $\sum_i \texttt{use}[t][i]\cdot b_i=t$.
-We then optimize for a designated objective (e.g., minimize $N$, or minimize a specific denomination count).
-To generate difficulty-controlled variants that preserve the same constraint topology, we calibrate \emph{two} semantically meaningful values while keeping the formal structure unchanged: (i) the coverage horizon, from $[1,c_2]$ to $[1,y_1]$, and (ii) a stamp budget, by fixing the total inventory size to $N=x_2$.
-Under this calibration, the probe becomes: \emph{``Using $x_2$ stamps of denominations $\{1,y_1\}(1 < y_1)$, what is the smallest number of $y_1$ required to form every integer amount from $1$ to $x_1$?''} Importantly, this is not a surface paraphrase: $x_1$ and $x_2$ directly control the coverage requirement and resource budget, thereby inducing monotone changes in feasibility/optimality.
-Similarly, we can generate a harder probe with three types of face value: \emph{``Using $x_2$ stamps of denominations $\{1,y_1, y_2\}(1 < y_1 < y_2)$, what is the smallest number of $y_2$ required to form every integer amount from $1$ to $x_1$?''}.
+\paragraph{Structural Calibration.} Similarly, \tool can generate the variants of the example.
+For example, \emph{``Using denominations $\{1,d_1\}$ with $1<d_1$, and requiring at least one stamp of each denomination, what are the three smallest values of $d_1$ for which the minimum total number of stamps required to form every integer amount from $1$ to $X1$ is exactly $X2$?''} Importantly, this is not a surface paraphrase, and the solution manifold is totally changed. $X_1$ and $X_2$ directly control the coverage requirement and resource budget, thereby inducing monotone changes in feasibility and optimality.
+Similarly, \tool can further generate a new problem with three types of face value: \emph{``Using denominations $\{1,d_1,d_2\}$ with $1<d_1<d_2$, and requiring at least one stamp of each denomination, what are the three smallest values of $d_2$ for which the minimum total number of stamps required to form every integer amount from $1$ to $X1$ is exactly $X2$?''}